praabindhp/Simple_Interest/README.md

 # Simple_Interest

-This Is A Python Program To Find The Simple Interest From Recieving The Input From The Users
+This Is A Python Program To Find The Simple Interest From Recieving The Input From Users

 Datas:
 Principle As P,